How to Choose a Mortgage Lender in New York: Ultimate Guide

 Condos in NYC have less stringent guidelines when it comes to financing.

-But, as mentioned above, it's important to make sure that the characteristics of the building will be appealing to your lender.
+But, as mentioned above, it's essential to make sure that the characteristics of the building will be appealing to your lender.

 As noted, banks will be reluctant to lend if more than half of the condo units are investment properties.